 The smell is a powerful sense.
 It can take us back to childhood, remind us of the important events in our lives, and even have a persuasive influence on our decisions.
 Different smells can have a powerful impact on our mood, ability to focus, energy levels, and, of course, a positive effect on sleep.

-Essential oils are also known as volatile oils, ethereal oils or aetherolea.
-They contain the “essence” of the plan’s fragrance.
-Essential oils are extracted using various techniques, the most popular ones include steam distillation, solvent extraction, expression, cold pressing, resin tapping, wax embedding, and others.
+Essential oils are also known as volatile oils.
+They contain the aromatic compounds that make up of the plant’s fragrance.
+Essential oils are extracted using several techniques, the most popular ones include steam distillation, solvent extraction, carbon dioxide extraction, cold pressing, and enfleurage.

 Essential oils for sleep are widely used all over the world and they’re becoming even more popular as people search for natural remedies.
 In this guide, you will find all the necessary information on how to use essential oils properly, what smells you should pick and which essential oils for sleep have gained the best evaluations.